chm06/startup/notes.md

 Repeating layout components (like headers and navs) help provide a same user experience as users navigate through the app

 ## CSS
+Flex is used to delimit the header, main, and footer elements.
+This makes them responsive to different screen sizes.
+The use of absolute positioning relative to the parent element for the game controls.
+The selection based on class attributes to style elements.
+The override of Bootstrap in order to keep the menu from changing the flex direction to column on small screens.
+The use of @media selectors to hide content when the screen is too small.

 ## React Part 1: Routing